King penguin: Distribution and habitat

 King penguins breed on subantarctic islands between 45 and 55°S, at the northern reaches of Antarctica, as well as Tierra del Fuego (Argentinian part), the Falkland Islands, and other temperate islands of the region.
 The total population is estimated to be 2.23 million pairs and is increasing.
 The largest breeding populations are on the Crozet Islands, with around 455,000 pairs, 228,000 pairs on the Prince Edward Islands, 240,000–280,000 on the Kerguelen Islands, and over 100,000 in the South Georgia archipelago.

-By the early 1920s, the king penguin population in South Georgia and the Falklands was nearly wiped out by whalers on these islands.
+By the early 1920s, the king penguin population in South Georgia and the Falklands was nearly wiped out by whalers based on these islands.
+Constant fires were required to boil whale blubber for extraction of the oil.
 As the Falklands and South Georgia had no trees to use for firewood, the whalers burned millions of oily, blubber-rich penguins as fuel.
-Constant fires were required to boil whale blubber for extraction of the oil.
 The whalers also used penguin oil for lamps, heating and cooking, in addition to eating the birds and their eggs.
 Macquarie Island currently has around 70,000 pairs.
 The non-breeding range is unknown; many vagrant birds have been seen on the Antarctic peninsula as well as in South Africa, Australia, and New Zealand.

 One of the largest known king penguin colonies, on Île aux Cochons in the Crozet Islands, experienced a massive drop in its population over the last few decades, from about half a million breeding pairs in the 1980s to about 60,000 breeding pairs in 2017.
 The cause of this decline may be changes in the ecosystem related to climate change as their primary source of food is moving farther away from places where the penguins can breed.
 This may result in population declines and shifts in the locations of the king penguin breeding grounds.

-The Nature Protection Society released several king penguins at Gjesvær in Finnmark and Røst in Lofoten in northern Norway in August, 1936.
+The Nature Protection Society released several king penguins at Gjesvær in Finnmark and Røst in Lofoten in northern Norway in August 1936.
 Penguins were seen in the area several times during the 1940s; there were a few unconfirmed sightings of penguins in the area during the early 1950s, but none have been officially recorded since 1949.